-To adjust the seatback, lift the front of this lever, which is located at the inner edge of the seat cushion.
+To adjust the seatback, lift the front of the lever, which is located at the inboard side of the seat cushion.

 Move the seatback with your body and release the lever to lock the seatback where you want it.
 Lean forward and pull up on the front of the lever and the seatback will go to an upright position.